obonaventure/cnp3/book-2nd/protocols/email.rst

 Electronic mail, or email, is a very popular application in computer networks such as the Internet.
 Email `appeared <http://openmap.bbn.com/~tomlinso/ray/firstemailframe.html>`_ in the early 1970s and allows users to exchange text based messages.
 Initially, it was mainly used to exchange short messages, but over the years its usage has grown.
 It is now not only used to exchange small, but also long messages that can be composed of several parts as we will see later.

 Before looking at the details of Internet email, let us consider a simple scenario illustrated in the figure below, where Alice sends an email to Bob.
-Alice prepares her email by using an `email clients`_ and sends it to her email server.
+Alice prepares her email by using an `email client`_ and sends it to her email server.
 Alice's `email server <http://en.wikipedia.org/wiki/Comparison_of_mail_servers>`_ extracts Bob's address from the email and delivers the message to Bob's server.
 Bob retrieves Alice's message on his server and reads it by using his favourite email client or through his webmail interface.

 .. figure:: ../../book/application/svg/email-arch.png
    :align: center